UsernameDiana/tests_course/Midterm_Assignment/Testing Real Life Code/README.md

     * whether what you implemented was a Unit Test or a JUnit Test,
     * the problems you might have discovered with the test and,
     * your suggestions for ways this could have been fixed.
-* The steps you took to include Hamcrest matchers in the project, and the difference they made for the test
+* The steps you took to include Hamcrest matchers in the project and the difference they made for the test.